ESPPs 101: Key Dates And Terms You Must Know

 How To Participate In Your Company's ESPP

 Procedures, rules, discounts, and contribution limits can vary among companies.
-Generally, however, to enroll you complete a subscription form or agreement that authorizes payroll deductions and submit it to the appropriate office or department before the applicable enrollment date (e.g. by the 15th of the month before the beginning of a quarter).
+Generally, however, to enroll you complete a subscription form or agreement that authorizes payroll deductions and submit it to the appropriate office or department before the applicable enrollment deadline (e.g. by the 15th of the month before the beginning of a quarter).
 Your company may call this the "election" period.
-Some companies let you enroll online through an internal website or through a designated stock plan provider (i.e. a broker or a transfer agent).
+Most companies let you enroll online through an internal website or through the website of a designated stock plan provider (i.e. a broker or a transfer agent).

 Alert: Once you decide to participate in the ESPP and authorize payroll deductions, you may need to revoke this election in the future to avoid being automatically enrolled in new offering periods.
 Also confirm whether your company automatically enrolls new eligible employees in the ESPP (with the right to withdraw before the purchase date), though this practice is much less common with ESPPs than it is in 401(k) enrollment.